Best Tile Leveling System — Clips vs Wedges vs Spin Caps Compared

 - Weakness — higher per-tile cost, bases are single-use, caps must be tracked and stored between uses

-Wall tile is where I’ve had the most success with spin caps.
-The clip-and-wedge system is workable on walls but the wedge direction gets awkward on vertical surfaces, especially on tiles above shoulder height.
-Spin caps apply pressure straight down relative to the tile face, which works cleanly on vertical and diagonal layouts.
+Wall tile is where I’ve had the most consistent success with spin caps.
+Clip-and-wedge is workable on walls, but the wedge direction gets awkward on vertical surfaces — especially anything above shoulder height.
+Spin caps apply pressure straight down relative to the tile face, which works cleanly on vertical and diagonal layouts alike.

-One real limitation — spin caps need enough joint width to seat the base properly.
+One real limitation worth flagging: spin caps need enough joint width to seat the base properly.
 Minimum is usually around 1/16 inch.
-If you’re doing a tight grout joint layout, especially anything under 1/16 inch, spin caps physically won’t fit.
-Clips are thinner and can thread into tighter joints more reliably.
+Tight grout joint layouts — anything under 1/16 inch — and spin caps physically won’t fit.
+Clips are thinner and thread into tighter joints more reliably.
+That’s not a knock on spin caps, just physics.

 The Verdict — Match the System to the Job